geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 3. In the **IT Services** window that appears, select the URL (**.../sites/ITServices**) that is displayed under **URL.**

 4. A new tab will open in your Edge browser that displays the **IT Services** site.

-5. In the upper right-hand corner of the **IT Services** site, select the **gear (Settings)** icon.
+In the upper right-hand corner of the **IT Services** site (to the left of Holly Dickson's name and initials), select the **gear (Settings)** icon.

-6. In the **Settings** pane that appears, select **Site permissions.**
+5. In the **Settings** pane that appears, select **Site permissions.**

-7. At the bottom of the **Permissions** pane, select **Advanced permissions settings**, which opens a **Permissions: IT Services** page.
+6. In the **Permissions** pane that appears, select **Advanced permissions settings**, which opens a new **Permissions: IT Services** tab in your Edge browser.

-8. In the ribbon that appears at the top of the screen, the **PERMISSIONS** tab is displayed be default.
-Under the **Check** section, select **Check Permissions.**
+7. In the ribbon that appears at the top of the screen, two tabs are available - a **BROWSE** tab and a **PERMISSIONS** tab, the latter of which is displayed by default. <br/>

+	Select the **BROWSE** tab and note how the Permissions ribbon disappears.
+This also reveals the name of this page, which is **Site Settings > Permissions**.

+8. Select the **PERMISSIONS** tab, which displays the Permissions ribbon.
+In the ribbon, under the **Check** section, select **Check Permissions.**

 	**Note:** This option enables you to check access permissions for users and groups.
-In this case, you will check the permissions that were assigned to Diego Siciliani, Nestor Wilke, and Patti Fernandez.
-In the prior task, you assigned Diego as an owner of the IT Services site, and Nestor and Patti as site members.
-The following steps will enable you to check what default team site permissions they were assigned in these roles.
+In this case, you will check the permissions that were assigned to Holly Dickson.
+In the prior task, you assigned Holly as an owner of the IT Services site.
+The following steps will enable you to check what default team site permissions were assigned in this role.

-9. In the **IT Services: Check Permissions** window that appears, in the **User/Group** field, type **Diego**.
-As you type Diego, a window appears listing users whose first name starts with Diego.
-Select **Diego Siciliani** and then select **Check now**.
-Since Diego is an owner of this site, this confirms that he was automatically assigned **Full Control** permissions.
+9. In the **IT Services: Check Permissions** dialog box that appears, in the **User/Group** field, type **Holly**.
+As you type Holly, a window appears listing users whose first name starts with Holly.
+Select **Holly Dickson** and then select **Check now**.
+Since Holly is an owner of this site, this confirms that she was automatically assigned **Full Control** permissions.

-10. In the **User/Group** field, select the **X** next to Diego’s name to remove it from the field.
+10. In the **User/Group** field, select the **X** next to Holly’s name to remove it from the field.
 In the **User/Group** field, type **Nestor**.
 As you type Nestor, a window appears listing users whose first name starts with Nestor.
 Select **Nestor Wilke** and then select **Check now.** Since Nestor is member of this site, this confirms that he was automatically assigned **Edit** permissions.

-	If you repeat this step for **Patti Fernandez**, you will confirm that as a site member, she also has **Edit** permissions.
+	**Note:** At the time of this writing, the application was displaying **None** as Nestor's permission level, which is typically attributed to someone who is not a site member.
+The same thing occurred when checking Diego Siciliani and Patti Fernandez.
+You can try checking their permissions to see if this issue has been resolved and it displays their actual permission level.

 11. Repeat the prior step and check the permission for **Alex Wilber**.
 You will see that Alex's permission level is set to **None**, which means he does not have permission to access or update the site since he has not been assigned as a site member.

 12. In the **IT Services: Check Permissions** window, select **Close.**